AbishekBhandari/social-network-application/readme.md

 - Enhance the UI with better design frameworks like Bootstrap or Tailwind CSS.

 ## License
-This project is open-source and free to use under the MIT License.
+This project is open-source and creates as part of CS50W project

 ## Author
 Abishek Bhandari